BrianStinerGithub/UnconventionalWisdom/Scripts/BitcoinWillFail.markdown

 After 80 billion dollars was invested into blockstream, the developers knew profits needed to be made, but how do you make a profit off an anti-authoritarian medium of exchange?
 How do you make money off money?
 The answer?
-Sidechains.
+You don't.
+You make money off debt.
 Lighting network is the sidechain solution where bitcoins sit in a vault between nodes with IOUs for bitcoin being traded in its place.
-Its free the trade IOUs between nodes but that means we aren't trading money anymore!
+Its free to trade IOUs between nodes but that means we aren't trading money anymore!
+It means you can charge fees for transfering payments.
 This isn't what we were promised!
 If you want to use bitcoin as an exchange the only reasonable option would be to use the lightning network, so most bitcoins don't actually move anywhere.
 Not using a cryptocurrecy is not the solution to making the cryptocurrency better.
 Thats avoiding the problem, or creating a problem depending on your perspective.